ffAudio/foleys_gui_magic/README.md

 rules for the appearance of the GUI.

-There is a drag and drop editor to add GUI elements, and to connect to parameters of your AudioProcessorValueTreeState.
+There is a drag and drop editor to add GUI elements, and to connect to parameters of your AudioProcessor.
 Also an editor in the style of FireBug to investigate the individual properties, and how they were obtained/calculated.